facile-it/facile-it.github.io/content/blog/eng/automated-testing-a-step-back.md

 So, we write automated tests to save time in the future, it's an investment.
 We suppose that when we add more features the old ones need to be checked again.
 We invest our time in order to save more in the future but in the short term we will not have a return.

 If we imagine a big project with many developers, it becomes clearer.
 If we want to release often or with simplicity, we cannot check everything manually every time.
-Therefore, if we want to release soon and we don't have any automation tests, we will end up testing only what seems most important at the moment.
+Therefore, if we want to release soon and we don't have any automated tests, we will end up testing only what seems most important at the moment.
 In this way, we expose ourselves to the risk of regression.

 ## Count as documentation